Chapter 3 – Relationship to Clients – annotated

 Consent

-3.4-2 A lawyer must not represent a client in a matter when there is a conflict of interest unless there is express or implied consent from all clients and the lawyer reasonably believes that he or she is able to represent each client without having a material adverse effect upon the representation of or loyalty to the other client.
+3.4-2 A lawyer must not represent a client in a matter when there is a conflict of interest unless there is express or implied consent from all clients and the lawyer reasonably believes that they are able to represent each client without having a material adverse effect upon the representation of or loyalty to the other client.

 (a) Express consent must be fully informed and voluntary after disclosure.